LejonKralemann/CISTRANSGUIDE/readme.txt

 Plasmid_alt: 	The name of the second plasmid, if a transformation with multiple plasmids has been performed.
 Enter "NA" if you only used 1 plasmid.
 DNA: 			Name of the DNA sample from which libraries were made.
 Often one DNA sample is used to do an LB, RB, FW, and RV reaction.
 Example: "7C1".
 RunID: 			Name of the sequencing run.
 This allows one to differentiate between samples that were sequenced multiple times, or to limit comparisons within runs to avoid effects of different sequencing depths between runs.
-LBSeq: 			NA, only used for fasta mode
+LBSeq: 			Currently not in use
-RBSeq: 			NA, only used for fasta mode
+RBSeq: 			Currently not in use
 Ecotype: 		The name of the ecotype of the organism that was samples.
 E.g. "Col-0".
 R1Suffix: 		The part of the filename after File_name, but before the extention .fastq.gz, for read 1.
 R2Suffix: 		The part of the filename after File_name, but before the extention .fastq.gz, for read 2.